appsignal/mono/README.md

 ## Usage

 After installation the `mono` executable should be available in any directory.
+See the list of [commands](#commands) for which commands can be performed.

 ```
 mono <command> [options]
 ```

+Do you need a quick guide or refresher on how mono works?
+Read the [quick start guide](doc/quick-start-guide.md).

 ### Dry run